michael1011/lightningtip/README.md

 The default config file location is `lightningTip.conf` in the directory you are executing LightningTip in.
 The [sample config](https://github.com/michael1011/lightningtip/blob/master/sample-lightningTip.conf) contains everything you need to know about the configuration.
 To use a custom config file location use the flag `--config filename`.
 You can use all keys in the config as command line flag.
 Command line flags *always* override values in the config.

-Embedding LightningTip is also quite easy.
+The next step is embedding LightningTip on your website.
 Upload all files excluding `lightningTip.html` to your webserver.
 Copy the contents of the head tag of the before mentioned HTML file into a HTML file you want to show LightningTip in.
 The div below the head tag is LightningTip itself.
 Paste it into any place in the already edited HTML file on you server.

 Make sure that the executable of **LightningTip is always running** in the background.
-It connects LND and the widget on your website.
+It as an [API](https://github.com/michael1011/lightningtip/wiki/API-documentation) to connect LND and the widget on your website. **Do not open the URL you are running LightingTip on in your browser.** All this will do is showing an error.

 If you are not running LightningTip on the same domain or IP address as your webserver or not on port 8081 change the variable `requestUrl` (which is in the first line) in the file `lightningTip.js` accordingly.